Peaceful transition of power: United States

-A peaceful transition of power has historically been the norm in United States presidential transitions.
-The transition from John Adams to Thomas Jefferson in 1801 was considered an important milestone for the United States' fledgling democracy.
-From then until 2020, the losing party in every presidential election "willingly and peacefully" relinquished power to the opposition.
+A peaceful transition of power has been the norm in United States presidential transitions.
+The transition from John Adams to Thomas Jefferson in 1801 was considered an important milestone for the country's fledgling democracy, and was the first time the presidency was handed over to a political opponent.
+All elections except 2020 have resulted in peaceful transitions of power where the losing party "willingly and peacefully" relinquished power to the opposition.
 The transition is institutionalized through symbolic acts like the presidential inaugurations.
 Outgoing U.S. presidents traditionally attend the inaugurations of their successors, a symbol of the peaceful passage of power from one administration to the next.

-During the 2020 presidential elections, experts described a risk of democratic backsliding in the U.S., as President Donald Trump publicly refused to commit to a peaceful transfer of power if he lost his election bid.
-In September 2020, after Trump's statements, the U.S. Senate unanimously passed a resolution committing to a peaceful transition of power and opposing any attempt "by the President or any person in power to overturn the will of the people of the United States"; many senators cited the peaceful transition of power's centrality to U.S. democracy.
-Business leaders also made statements calling for a peaceful transfer.
+This concept of "loser's consent" plays a vital role in maintaining democratic stability: political parties in the U.S. have come to accept electoral defeat as part of the democratic process, reinforcing the idea that the legitimacy of the electoral system depends on the willingness of political actors to adhere to its outcomes.

-Trump was defeated in the 2020 election by Joe Biden in both the popular vote and the electoral vote, but refused to accept defeat.
+In 2020, incumbent Republican President Donald Trump publicly refused to commit to a peaceful transfer of power if he lost his reelection bid.
+He was defeated in the 2020 election by Joe Biden in both the popular vote and the electoral vote, but refused to accept defeat.
 Trump falsely claimed election fraud, initiated a seven-part plan to overturn the election, and engaged in an aggressive and unprecedented campaign to remain in power.
 Trump's fellow Republicans had varied reactions to Trump's false election-fraud claims.
-Trump stated on 15 October 2020 that he would accept a peaceful transfer (after a long period of ambiguous answers to the question) while still falsely alleging fraud and waging a legal battle to attempt to overturn the election results.

-On January 6, 2021, a pro-Trump mob, inflamed by false claims, attacked the Capitol in Washington, D.C. in a failed attempt to keep Trump in power.
+Trump's strong grip on the Republican Party led to a majority of the party supporting or refusing to actively oppose him.
+Among those who stood firm against Trump's attempts to subvert the 2020 election results were Vice President Mike Pence, Georgia Secretary of State Brad Raffensperger, and the courts.
+On 6 January 2021, a pro-Trump mob, inflamed by Trump's false claims, attacked the Capitol in Washington, D.C., in a failed attempt to keep Trump in power.
 The mob disrupted the counting of the electoral votes by a joint session of Congress for several hours.
 Five people died either shortly before, during, or following the attack.
-Senate Majority Leader Mitch McConnell noted that "if this election were overturned by mere allegations from the losing side, our democracy would enter a death spiral."
-On 7 January 2021, Trump condemned the riots and committed to the peaceful transition of power, although since leaving office he has continued to routinely repeat election lies and defend the riots.
+The following day, Trump condemned the attack and comitted to the peaceful transition of power, but refused to mention Biden's name in his farewell address and did not attend Biden's inauguration.
+After the power transfer, he has routinely repeated election lies and defended the riots.